Understanding Fibromyalgia: Challenges, Causes, and a Path Forward

 Central nervous system changes, especially in pain perception

+This altered pain processing, known as "nociplastic pain," involves changes in both ascending and descending pain pathways in the brain and spinal cord.
 Recent research also highlights the role of sleep deprivation, psychosocial stress, and neuroplastic changes, suggesting that fibromyalgia is a neurobiological condition as much as a musculoskeletal one.

 Toward Better Treatment: Multimodal, Personalized Care